 Alex Redington has been the first violinist of the internationally renowned Doric String Quartet since the age of 15 and performs as a recitalist and concerto soloist all over the world.

 Cellist Tim Steggals is a founding member of the highly acclaimed and award-winning Newbold Piano Quartet and performs regularly with many of London’s leading orchestras including the London Chamber Orchestra, Royal Philharmonic Orchestra, and London and BBC Concert Orchestras.

-One of the most talented accompanists of her generation, Siu Chui Li is a prize-winning pianist who has performed at prestigious venues including Wigmore Hall, Royal Festival Hall and Purcell Room, as well as abroad.
+Siu Chui Li, one of the most talented accompanists of her generation, is a prize-winning pianist who has performed at prestigious venues including Wigmore Hall, Royal Festival Hall and Purcell Room, as well as abroad.

 Wednesday 1st May 2019 – Concert Pianist Chenyin Li